MichaelCh-svg/typescript-server-complete/README.md

 To set up this project with aws, after cloning the project:

 1. Compile a module with the entities and request/response objects for this project.
 This module will be used for both the client and the server.
-    - Go to [entities module]("https://github.com/MichaelCh-svg/tweeter-entities-chemps-svg") to setup and compile this module.
+    - Go to <a href="https://github.com/MichaelCh-svg/tweeter-entities-chemps-svg">entities module</a> to setup and compile this module.
     - ctrl shift click to open the link in a new tab.
 <br><br>
 2. Install the module into this project.
 Run 'npm install [module folder path]'.